Page Updated: 4 May 2020 - 10:24pm

 We understand that you may feel you are not getting the same level of education, access to resources or facilities as you would have expected when you signed up to your course.

-If you are in this situation we’d urge you to start noting down any concerns you are having.
+If you are in this situation we’d urge you to start noting down any concerns you have as they occur.
 At the same time you should complete a Case Form to receive advice.

 I have left Halls or privately rented accommodation due to the situation and I would like to get a refund.
 What can I do?